 Most FPGAs store data that must be accessed quickly in on-chip SRAM.
-The Speedster7t FPGA family is no exception, incorporating a substantial amount of memory.
-However, the sheer volume of data that must be handled by many data center applications almost universally overwhelms any available amount of on-chip SRAM, even when the FPGA in question is fabricated with 7nm FinFET process technology.
+The Speedster7t FPGA family is no exception, incorporating a substantial amount of on-chip memory.
+However, the sheer volume of data that must be handled by many data center applications often outpaces the available amount of on-chip SRAM, even when the FPGA in question is fabricated with 7nm FinFET process technology.

-Consequently, the Speedster7t is designed with multiple GDDR6 graphics SDRAM ports.
-In the immediate future, GDDR6 SDRAMs will provide the fastest SDRAM access speeds with the lowest DRAM cost (per stored bit), at power levels equivalent to LPDDR5 SDRAM.
+Consequently, the Speedster7t FPGA is designed with multiple GDDR6 SDRAM ports.
+GDDR6 SDRAMs provide the fastest SDRAM access speeds with the lowest DRAM cost (per stored bit).
 Together, these characteristics make GDDR6 SDRAM interfaces the best choice for next-generation system designs.
-Members of the Speedster7t family support as many as eight independent GDDR6 memory ports.
+Members of the Speedster7t FPGA family support as many as eight independent GDDR6 memory ports.